Visualizing the Effects of a Changing Distance on Data Using Continuous Embeddings: Introduction

 All these approaches and contributions in the field visualize temporal developments.
 We show here that continuous embeddings can be applied to a great variety of data, going far beyond the visualization of temporal dynamics in graphs.
 In particular, the continuous variable can be used to visualize artificial dynamics.
 This makes the method very general and is especially useful in the analysis of families of distance functions and their effects on data structure.
 Continuous embeddings are thus a tool for making an informed choice of the distance metric for use in further analyses.

 We show how continuous embeddings can be efficiently computed using the Concave-Convex Procedure (CCCP) for optimization \citep{Yuille2003}.
 The resulting algorithm is a simple iterative procedure, in which the inner loops are nothing more than least squares regression with smoothing splines.
 We prove that the algorithm always leads to a stationary point.
 This goes further than other proofs \cite{Sriperumbudur2009,Yen2012} because the cost function is nondifferentiable at certain points and doesn't share the directional derivative with the upper bound at those points.
+We provide an R package for cMDS which is available on github: \href{https://github.com/ginagruenhage/cmdsr}{github.com/ginagruenhage/cmdsr}.
 We illustrate the results of cMDS with several examples.
-We compare cDMS to a method based on $k$-means to exemplify that cMDS provides a more informative way of understanding the data structure.
+We compare cMDS to a method based on $k$-means to exemplify that cMDS provides a more informative way of understanding the data structure.
 We show that cMDS leads to novel forms of data visualization and enhances the analysis of various meta-effects in data, such as hierarchy levels in hierarchical clustering, weighting of different distance measures and consensus requirements across subjects.
 Furthermore, we point out that quantitative analyses on cMDS results are possible and useful.
 We show that cMDS is especially well-suited to dynamic and interactive contexts \citep{Cook2007}.
 We provide several examples of interactive, web-based visualizations based on cMDS.